-To cover more than 70% of the variability of the head, we need up to three eigenfunctions that account for 40%, 28% and 19% respectively, totalling 87% of the variability (Fig. 5).
+To cover more than 70% of the variability of the head in the performance of the Vivaldi excerpt, we need up to three eigenfunctions that account for 40%, 28% and 19% respectively, totalling 87% of the variability (Fig. 11).
 An equal amount of eigenfunctions is needed for the wrist as 84% of the variability is covered with 40%, 15% and 29%.
 This means that, with only three eigenfunctions, we can model more than 80% of the commonalities in the head and wrist movements of the neophytes miming a violin performance following the musical stimulus.
 The individuality of each subject was obtained by calculating the Functional Principal Component Score for the three eigenvalues.
 The individual performance can hence be modelled by three values indicating a positive or negative score for each eigenfunction.
-Few individualities were required for the model, suggesting that music was embodied in similar ways among the subjects.
+As few individualities were required for the model, this suggests that music was embodied in similar ways among the subjects.